tedthepraimortis/Arcanum/README.md

 - Configuration codes are:
 	- `blues`: Starting blues.
 - Catalyst is the amount of blues you need to have to begin casting a spell.
 Cost is what will be deducted upon casting.
-- CVars are:
-	- `arcanum_invert [true/false]`: Inverts the spell scroll direction of Fire/Alt-fire.
-Does not affect tree selection.
-Client-side CVar.

 ### Known Issues
 ---